 Heroin can slow or stop your breathing.
 It can kill you.

-Sharing used needles to inject (shoot up) heroin can give you HIV/AIDS or hepatitis (a liver disease).
+Sharing used needles to shoot up heroin can give you HIV/AIDS or hepatitis (a liver disease).
 People can also get these diseases by having unsafe sex.
 They may forget to use condoms because they're high on the drug.

-The good news is there are medicines that can help someone with heroin addiction.
-Counseling can make treatment more effective.
+Fortunately, there are medicines that can help someone with heroin addiction.
+Counseling can also help.

-Remember that even with treatment, it can be hard to stay away from heroin because your body may crave it.
-These cravings can happen even years later, and it may take many tries to stop using heroin.
-This is normal.
-This is also why it’s important to stay in treatment for as long as your doctor suggests to have good results.
+Remember that even if you get treatment, it can be hard to stay away from heroin.
+Your body might crave it.
+These cravings can still happen years later.
+It may take many tries to stop using heroin.
+This is why it’s important to stay in treatment for as long as your doctor suggests.